 A few things of current importance.
 Go straight to website.

-The latest edition of MBC News (Edition 175) will soon be delivered and will be uploaded in due course.
-Immediate previous edititions may be viewed here.
+The latest edition of MBC News (Edition 175) is currently being delivered and has been uploaded.
+This and immediate previous editions may be viewed here.
 Copy Deadline for the next edition of MBC News is 1st July for distribution in August 2017.
 Editorial content for this issue should be relevant for reading in August thru to end of October 2017 and beyond.